Yuri Corrigan

 Assistant Professor of Russian and Comparative Literature, Boston University

 Yuri Corrigan studies the intersections of philosophy, religion, and psychology in modern Russian and European literature, with a focus on the Russian nineteenth century.
-He is the author of Dostoevsky and the Riddle of the Self (2017), which examines Dostoevsky as a distinctive philosopher of the unconscious.
-He is working on two new books, the first a study of the high-stakes cultural struggle to define the human being in pre-revolutionary Russia (titled Soul Wars).
-The second, Chekhov as a Moral Thinker, explores the significance of Chekhov’s ethical thought both for our own time and for Russian and European culture at the fin de siècle.
+He is the author of Dostoevsky and the Riddle of the Self (2017); the editor of Chekhov in Context (2023); and is working on two new books – one titled Soul Geographers: From Gogol to Nietzsche, a comparative study of literary attempts to map the unconscious in the 19th century; the other probing Chekhov as a moral thinker for our time.